-Foundation supplies a generous sum to HOPE, assisting them to provide support for children with epilepsy and their families.
+Foundation helps HOPE to provide support for children with epilepsy and their families.

 The Axis Foundation’s £2,000 donation will buy Anti-Suffocation Pillows for children with Epilepsy.
 Anti Suffocation Pillows help those lying face down with convulsive seizures to breathe more easily thereby helping to prevent brain damage and death.

 “The HOPE Team are absolutely thrilled that the Axis Foundation has agreed to make a donation to help HOPE fund Anti Suffocation Pillows for children with Complex Epilepsy.
 From the bottom of my heart thank you to you all at the Axis Foundation for this generous donation!
 We can help so many children now with our Anti Suffocation Pillow Project.
 It’s truly amazing and We are over the moon.
 Once again, thank you Axis Foundation for assisting us carrying on our work”

 Dr Nadine Gurr – Chair

 “We are extremely grateful to the Axis Foundation for their kind donation to HOPE.
 Childhood epilepsy can be stressful for the whole family, particularly as many children with epilepsy also have additional needs.
 This generous donation will help us in our aim to support children with epilepsy and their families.
 It will be used to buy Anti-Suffocation Pillows, which families tell us can help to reduce their worries about their children sleeping in their own bedrooms at night”